Great Britain has always been at the forefront of the European arts, and that is even truer when it comes to music.

 Find other drumming instructors based in Manchester.

-Birthplace of the Heavy-metal, Bhangra and Grindcore, Birmingham also had a huge deal of influence on the emerging British techno music.
+Birthplace of the Heavy-metal, Bhangra and Grindcore, Birmingham also had a considerable deal of influence on the emerging British techno music.

 Nathan England-Jones teaches most of his lessons from his central Birmingham dedicated drum studio, near the Birmingham Arena.